Do you see one of your shoulders “rolled forward” when looking at yourself in the mirror?

 I think it is enough reason to buy a resistance band just for this purpose.
 Then you can go crazy at home 🙂

 The trick is to use a light resistance band and do a lot of reps because the muscle at your shoulder blades (rhomboids) respond much better to this kind of stimulus.

 If you are at a gym and can’t find a resistance band, you can also use a cable machine.

-You grab the resistance band with straight arms in front at about shoulder width.
+- Grab the resistance band with straight arms in front of you at about shoulder width.
 Your grip should be so your thumbs are pointing towards each other.